Murder of Peter Porco

-On August 10, 2006, Christopher Porco (born July 9, 1983) was convicted of second-degree murder and second-degree attempted murder in connection with the murder of his father, Peter Porco, and the severe wounding and disfigurement of his mother, Joan Porco.
-The crimes were committed on November 15, 2004 at the home of Peter and Joan Porco in Delmar, New York.
+On August 10, 2006, 23-year-old Christopher Porco (born July 9, 1983) was convicted of second-degree murder for the axe murder of his father, Peter Porco, and second-degree attempted murder after a similarly brutal attack on his mother, Joan Porco, left her severely wounded and permanently disfigured.
+The attacks were committed on November 15, 2004, at the home of Peter and Joan in Delmar, New York.

 Murder case

 Background

 On November 15, 2004, Peter Porco, a 52-year-old state Appellate Division court clerk, was found dead of massive head injuries in his home in Delmar, New York.
 His wife Joan Porco (née Balzano), a children's speech pathologist, was discovered lying in the couple's blood-drenched bed with severe head trauma; she survived the attack, but lost one eye and part of her skull and suffered severe facial disfigurement.
 Despite Peter's catastrophic injuries, he survived for several hours after the attack.
 After waking up, he carried out his morning routine before finally dying, as he had written a check for Christopher, made a packed lunch and attempted to load the dishwasher in the kitchen during the time before his death.

 An axe belonging to the family, which was used in the attack, was found in the garage.
 Bethlehem Police soon focused their investigation on Christopher Porco, the younger of the couple's two sons, who was a student at the University of Rochester 230 miles away.
 Christopher Porco was at the University of Rochester when his parents were discovered.
 He later said he learned of the attack from a reporter.
 He returned to Delmar that evening.